rapid7/insightconnect-plugins/anomali_threatstream/help.md

 #### Get Sandbox Report

-This action is used to get sandbox report.
+This action is used to get a sandbox report.

 ##### Input